terra-campaigns/unsettled/directory/DuskmeadowFringe/Varg.md

 title: Varg
 role: Barber-Surgeon
 status:
+hooks:
-hooks: You crossed a creature of the Wood, and it cursed you with a Stone Heart.
+- You crossed a creature of the Wood, and it cursed you with a Stone Heart.
 With each passing month, the stone grows heavier by one slot.
 Until your debt is lifted, you cannot truly die.
+- Will get to speak with the Forest Queen when he helps solve the issue with the Hippareiones (with Razzie).

 images:
 - ../../imgs/gallery/1ab6ca74a17d437c9690961c07b15301.webp